j5ik2o/akka-ddd-cqrs-es-example/README.md

 ## Layered structure

-In this project, layered structure is based on 'Clean architecture'.
+In this project, the layered structure is based on ['Clean Architecture'](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

 ### Domain layer